dtjessie/HistoCancerDetection/README.md

 VGG16 and NASNet can be fine-tuned using train_VGG.py and train_NASNet.py.

 Current best (.9673 on leaderboard) uses ensemble of VGG16 and NASNet.

-To Do: Try a couple more architectures and ensemble to reach .98 on public leaderboard